surveyjs/survey-library/docs/Getting-Started-The-Very-Basics.md

 ### Specify the survey element's type

-Specify the type of the created element to help SurveyJS understand how to render the element - for instance, as a [text](https://surveyjs.io/Documentation/Library?id=questiontextmodel), [checkbox](https://surveyjs.io/Documentation/Library?id=questioncheckboxmodel), or [dropdown](https://surveyjs.io/Documentation/Library?id=questiondropdownmodel) question, as a [static](https://surveyjs.io/Documentation/Library?id=panelmodel) or [dynamic](https://surveyjs.io/Documentation/Library?id=questionpaneldynamicmodel) panel, as an [image](https://surveyjs.io/Documentation/Library?id=questionimagemodel) or [HTML](https://surveyjs.io/Documentation/Library?id=questionhtmlmodel) container, etc.
+Specify the type of the created element to help SurveyJS understand how to render this element - as a question ([text](https://surveyjs.io/Documentation/Library?id=questiontextmodel), [checkbox](https://surveyjs.io/Documentation/Library?id=questioncheckboxmodel), [dropdown](https://surveyjs.io/Documentation/Library?id=questiondropdownmodel), etc.), as a panel ([static](https://surveyjs.io/Documentation/Library?id=panelmodel) or [dynamic](https://surveyjs.io/Documentation/Library?id=questionpaneldynamicmodel)), as an [image](https://surveyjs.io/Documentation/Library?id=questionimagemodel) or [HTML](https://surveyjs.io/Documentation/Library?id=questionhtmlmodel) container, and so on.

-Set the element's **type** (link?) property to `"text"` to display this element as a simple text question ([QuestionTextModel](https://surveyjs.io/Documentation/Library?id=questiontextmodel)).
+Set the element's **type** property to `"text"` to display this element as a simple text question ([QuestionTextModel](https://surveyjs.io/Documentation/Library?id=questiontextmodel)).
 This question uses a textbox for user input.

 `type: "text"`